The Fall 2022 mentor application deadline has closed.

 How is a cultural mentorship structured?

-TechWomen Cultural Mentors are selected in two groups – San Francisco and the South Bay – to foster relationships and collectively plan activities for Emerging Leaders in their geographic areas.
-Each TechWomen Cultural Mentor is designated a small activity group to collaboratively plan and facilitate events and activities for Emerging Leaders based on specific areas of interest:
+TechWomen Cultural Mentors are selected and then matched in small groups to foster relationships and plan activities for a small group of Emerging Leaders.
+Each TechWomen Cultural Mentor pair is designated a small group to collaboratively plan and facilitate events and activities for Emerging Leaders based on their interests.
+Past cultural activities have generally fallen into these categories:

 - Outdoors: e.g. hiking, camping, picnics, visits to the beach and neighborhood walks.

 - Professional Enrichment: e.g. networking events, speaker series, panels and young professional meetups.

 - Arts: e.g. theater, dance and music performances, art galleries and museums.

 - Culinary Excursions: e.g. tasting new cuisines, facilitating new culinary experiences.

 What will a Cultural Mentor do?

-Cultural Mentors will work with their activity group to plan and provide cultural immersion opportunities for Emerging Leaders.
-To facilitate this, Cultural Mentors prepare and facilitate a calendar of weeknight and weekend events and activities for small groups of Emerging Leaders throughout the program.
+Cultural Mentors will work with their group to plan and provide cultural immersion opportunities for Emerging Leaders.
+To facilitate this, the Cultural Mentors pairs prepare and facilitate 2-3 weeknight and weekend events and activities for small groups of Emerging Leaders throughout the program.
 Cultural Mentors are also encouraged to plan additional informal activities that support Emerging Leaders in gaining the most from their experience in the San Francisco Bay Area.

 What is the time commitment?